PES 113 Beginning Diving (A). Basic diving fundamentals for 1-meter divers. 1 Cr.

 PES 414 Assessment in Physical Education (A).
 Explores how to measure and evaluate performance in physical activity and sport.
 Includes content related to understanding and applying the following criteria when selecting tests: purpose, types, technical adequacy, nondiscriminatory considerations, economy, and flexibility.
 Teaches students basic statistical protocols used to analyze and interpret test data.
 3 Cr.
 Every Semester.

 PES 415 Nutrition for Exercise and Sport (A).
-This course will examine proper nutrition for those participating in physical activity as well as those involved in competitive sport.
+Prerequisites: PES 335: This course will examine proper nutrition for those participating in physical activity as well as those involved in competitive sport.
 The course will begin with general healthful nutrition guidelines and then progress into specific information regarding carbohydrate, fat, protein, vitamins and minerals.
 Proper hydration and post exercise rehydration techniques will then be discussed, followed by proper weight gaining techniques and finally nutrition oriented to ergogenic aids.
 3 Cr.
-Spring.
+Every Semester.

 PES 420 Biomechanics (A).
 Corequisite: PES 325.
 Focuses on the observation, analysis, and description of movement skills.
 Includes quantitative and qualitative analyses; descriptive systems; the applications of basic laws and principles of physics; and applications to basic movements, sport training, and technique 3 Cr.